 University of South Carolina

-Merri Baldwin is a shareholder at Rogers Joseph O’Donnell in San Francisco, where her practice focuses on attorney liability and commercial litigation.
-She has significant trial and arbitration experience, and litigates claims of legal malpractice and breach of fiduciary duty, motions to disqualify and sanctions as well as business litigation matters.
-She regularly counsels lawyers and law firms on legal ethics and law practice management issues and represents attorneys in disciplinary matters before the State Bar of California.
-Ms. Baldwin has provided expert testimony in a number of jury trials as well as arbitrations.
-Ms. Baldwin is a member of the California Lawyers Association Ethics Committee, and is a past chair of the State Bar of California Committee on Professional Responsibility and Conduct.
+Merri Baldwin is a shareholder at Rogers Joseph O’Donnell, where her practice focuses on attorney liability and commercial litigation.
+She handles claims of legal malpractice and breach of fiduciary duty, as well as motions to disqualify and for sanctions.
+She regularly counsels lawyers and law firms on legal ethics and law practice management issues.
+She represents attorneys in disciplinary matters before the State Bar of California, and has extensive experience handling attorney-client fee disputes.
+Ms. Baldwin is a Vice-Chair of the State Bar of California’s Closing the Justice Gap Working Group.
+Ms. Baldwin is a former chair of the State Bar of California Committee on Professional Responsibility and Conduct, and is currently a member of the California Lawyers Association Ethics Committee.
 She is a co-chair of the Legal Malpractice subcommittee for the American Bar Association Litigation Section Committee on Professional Services Litigation.
-Ms. Baldwin served as the President of the Bar Association of San Francisco for 2017 and is the former chair of BASF’s Litigation section.
-Ms. Baldwin frequently lectures to attorneys and professional organizations on issues related to litigation, legal malpractice and ethics issues, and she is a lecturer at the University of California at Berkeley School of Law, where she teaches professional responsibility.
-Ms. Baldwin co-edited The Law of Lawyers’ Liability (ABA/First Chair Press 2012) and has served as a consulting editor for the Attorney Fee Agreement Forms Manual, published by Continuing Education of the Bar, California.
+Ms. Baldwin served as the President of the Bar Association of San Francisco for 2017.
+Ms. Baldwin frequently lectures to attorneys and professional organizations on issues related to litigation, legal malpractice and ethics issues, and she is a lecturer at the University of California at Berkeley School of Law.
+Ms. Baldwin co-edited The Law of Lawyers’ Liability (ABA/First Chair Press 2012) and since 2006 she has served as a consulting editor for the Attorney Fee Agreement Forms Manual, published by Continuing Education of the Bar, California.
 Prior to law school, Ms. Baldwin was a Fulbright Scholar at the London School of Economics.

 B.A., Smith College, Magna Cum Laude with high honors